infolis/infolis.github.io/pages/reuse.md

 ## 3. Already using our services or planning to do so?
 We'd love to hear from you!
-Of course, you can also get in touch with us in case you have any questions: [Benjamin.Zapilko (at) gesis.org](mailto:benjamin.zapilko@gesis.org)
+Of course, you can also [get in touch with us](mailto:benjamin.zapilko@gesis.org) in case you have any questions.